ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 2. The answer will always be either "yes, this always terminates" or "no, sometimes this doesn't terminate".
 3. The answer is always correct.

 And that's not possible.
 But we can compromise on any of the three.
 We can make a program that sometimes doesn't return an answer, or one that sometimes gets the answer wrong.
-But most interestingly, we can make a program that sometimes says "I don't know".
+But perhaps most interestingly, we can make a program that sometimes says "I don't know".

 And when you allow that answer, you can create a *language* on which the halting problem is decideable.
 You can write a program that will tell you truthfully whether any program written *in that language* will terminate; and for any other program, will say "I don't know".
 (Perhaps expressed in words like "syntax error on line 1".)